“A Family Bank is a strategy to keep wealth in your family and keep it growing… from generation to generation.”

 The influence of a Family Bank goes far beyond finances.
 They can be causes for family reunions, instruments for charitable giving, and vehicles which carry the family values from generation to generation.

-A GIFT for Subscribers Only: Our new Book on Generational Wealth!
+Coming in 2021: Our new Book on Generational Wealth!

-- building bullet-proof wealth that lasts for generations.
+- Building bullet-proof wealth that lasts for generations.

-- raising children to be financially responsible—not entitled.
+- Raising children to be financially responsible—not entitled.

-- structuring life insurance policies for multiple generations and maximum cash value.
+- Structuring life insurance policies for multiple generations and maximum cash value.

-- developing the human capital of your family.
+- Developing the human capital of your family.

-- wisdom from the wealthiest families on “do’s” and “don’ts.”
+- Wisdom from the wealthiest families on “do’s” and “don’ts.”

 - Examples of family retreats, family mission statements, and a letter to an heir.